PKHarsimran/PKHarsimran.github.io/_posts/2024-08-14-Building_Basic_Cyber_Threat_Intelligence_Program.md

 In this guide, I’ll show small and medium-sized business owners how to set up a basic CTI program tailored to protect their companies from cyber threats.

-If you’re new to email authentication or sending best practices, check out my post on [Mastering DKIM: Google’s New Email Authentication Rules for 2024 Explained](/Mastering_DKIM_Google_Email_Authentication_Rules_2024/).
+If you’re new to email authentication or sending best practices, read [Mastering DKIM: Google’s New Email Authentication Rules for 2024 Explained](/Mastering-DKIM-Google-s-New-Email-Authentication-Rules-for-2024-Explained/).

 **Table of Contents**
 - [Understanding Cyber Threat Intelligence](#understanding-cyber-threat-intelligence)